-Heading into today, shares of the parent company of Florida Power & Light Co.
-Had gained 1.78% over the past month, outpacing the Utilities sector's loss of 1.5% and the S&P 500's loss of 4.3% in that time.
+Coming into today, shares of the parent company of Florida Power & Light Co.
+Had gained 0.04% in the past month.
+In that same time, the Utilities sector lost 0.06%, while the S&P 500 lost 3.4%.

-Wall Street will be looking for positivity from NEE as it approaches its next earnings report date.
-In that report, analysts expect NEE to post earnings of $2.73 per share.
-This would mark year-over-year growth of 14.23%.
-Meanwhile, our latest consensus estimate is calling for revenue of $5.59 billion, up 0.39% from the prior-year quarter.
+Investors will be hoping for strength from NextEra Energy as it approaches its next earnings release.
+On that day, NextEra Energy is projected to report earnings of $0.77 per share, which would represent year-over-year growth of 2.67%.
+Meanwhile, our latest consensus estimate is calling for revenue of $6.26 billion, up 43.15% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for NEE.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for NextEra Energy.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.26% higher.
-NEE is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.52% higher.
+NextEra Energy currently has a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that NEE has a Forward P/E ratio of 31.03 right now.
-For comparison, its industry has an average Forward P/E of 16.83, which means NEE is trading at a premium to the group.
+Digging into valuation, NextEra Energy currently has a Forward P/E ratio of 29.76.
+For comparison, its industry has an average Forward P/E of 19.59, which means NextEra Energy is trading at a premium to the group.

-Meanwhile, NEE's PEG ratio is currently 3.91.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Utility - Electric Power stocks are, on average, holding a PEG ratio of 3.47 based on yesterday's closing prices.
+We can also see that NEE currently has a PEG ratio of 3.2.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Utility - Electric Power stocks are, on average, holding a PEG ratio of 3.26 based on yesterday's closing prices.

 The Utility - Electric Power industry is part of the Utilities sector.
-This industry currently has a Zacks Industry Rank of 187, which puts it in the bottom 27% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 62, which puts it in the top 25% of all 250+ industries.